cyberbattles/cyberbattles/node/README.md

 ### 1. Backend Setup

+Only addition I need to make to this PR is you _should_ run this before getting started:
+`sudo docker build -t challenge_example node/dockerfiles/challenge_example`

+Automatic building of images is still not working perfectly, and takes a _really long time_.
+That's being worked on.

-First, get the Node.js server running.
+Then, get the Node.js server running.

 1. ```
    cd node